curegit/sc4-my-sim-tool/README.md

-# SC4 My Sim Tool
+# SimCity 4 My Sim Tool

 A mod tool for SimCity 4 to add your original My Sims with custom images